-With the exception of minor earthwork activities such as grading for ditches and level up at pavement edges, only two major embankment and excavation areas are outstanding on the project.
+Most of the project earthwork is now completed.
+Minor activities, such as grading for ditches and level up at pavement edges, is ongoing.
 The Contractor continues embankment south of IH 20 for the northbound exit ramp to IH 20.
-The last major excavation is being performed at mainlane underpass at FM 849.
+Demolition of the existing FM 849 roadway and excavation for the main lane underpass at FM 849 was completed during the reporting period.

-Embankment for the northbound ramp South of IH 20
+Embankment for the northbound ramp south of IH 20

-Excavation for the Toll 49 main lanes at FM 849
+Excavation for the Toll 49 mainlanes at FM 849